MEET YOUR ALLERGIST

 History

-Your clinical immunologist/allergist will focus on your current manifestations, then ask about prior indications.
+Your clinical immunologist/allergist will focus on your current manifestations and then ask about prior indications.
 They may also ask you about:

-• Previous treatments and their efficacy is also very important
+• Previous treatments and their efficacy are also essential.

 • Other medical problems